 The office was small and cluttered, with filing cabinets topped with folders and papers lining both walls.
-At the far end of one of the filing cabinets stood a sorry looking plant.
+At the far end of one row stood a sorry looking plant.
 Every long, thin leaf but one was brown and wilting.
-Professor Akshan sat behind a large wooden desk, reading by a green banker’s desk lamp, and behind the Professor’s chair was a grubby window that let in a dirty orange light from a street lamp.
+Professor Akshan sat behind a large wooden desk, reading by a banker’s desk lamp, and behind the Professor’s chair was a grubby second floor window that let in a dirty orange light from a street lamp below.

-The Professor had had a shock of long white hair and was wearing an old dark brown tweed jacket.
+The Professor had a shock of long white hair and was wearing a dark brown tweed jacket.
 When Jamie entered, he was absorbed in reading a loosely stapled document.

 As he approached the Professor’s desk, Jamie noticed a human skull sitting on a large silver platter.
-The clutter of a Professor’s professional life had built up around it, framing it and drawing the young man’s attention.
+The clutter of the Professor’s professional life had built up around it, framing it and drawing the young man’s attention to it.
 It had a yellowish tinge and two teeth were missing from its grin but other than that it was intact, staring emptily at him.

 “Nice skull,” said Jamie, glancing up.

 “Isn’t it?”
-Said Professor Akshan, lowering the paper and leaning forward in his worn chair and tilting his head to look at it over the top of his wire-framed glasses.
+Said Professor Akshan, lowering the paper and leaning forward in his worn chair.
+He tilted his head forward to look at it over the top of his wire-framed glasses.
 “It was a gift by a dear friend of mine.
 My mentor, one might say.
 Please, sit.”

 “Is it real?”
 Asked Jamie.
 He sat on the edge of the chair and leaned in for a closer look.

 “Oh yes.
 Some poor chap from the 1950s, I believe.
 Wrote a dramatic autobiography of every sinful act he’d committed and then hung himself.”